Plan

 • Essentials for personal hygiene

-• Safety and comfort accessories
+• A few safety and comfort accessories

 As new camping gear comes out, the old things are often discounted or campers get rid of their old items by selling or donating them to second-hand shops.
 So, you can look for sales in stores on last year’s items, or you can make a day of thrifting to find camping gear that someone else no longer needs.